Classic, traditional luxury river boat for four in Upper Burgundy

 Randle’s regular cruise is along the quiet and picturesque Canal du Nivernais, between Auxerre, Clamecy, and Clamecy and Baye.
 But other charter cruises can be arranged, including Auxerre to Moret-sur-Loing, and to Paris along the river Yonne and the river Seine itself.

-Cruising aboard the Randle is superbly relaxed and informal, with high value placed on service, comfort and guests special requirements.
+Cruising aboard the Randle is superbly relaxed and informal, with high value placed on service, comfort and guests special requirements since every cruise is private charter only.

 Style: The 'nature' of the hotel barge.
 Outline subjective guidance as to the quality or comfort level that might be expected on board.